freeCodeCamp/arcade-mode/README.md

 For a more complete guide, see CONTRIBUTING.md.

 ## FAQ:

+> I'm receiving errors about the npm package, canvas.
+How can I fix this?

+The canvas package has prerequisites that need to be installed before canvas can be installed correctly.
+Please refer to [its npm page](https://www.npmjs.com/package/canvas) for installation instructions that depend on the operating system.

 > I'm receiving `package not found` errors on `npm install`.
 How can I fix this?